jhpyle/docassemble/_docs/initial.md

 displayed as the subtitle of the interview in the "Interviews" list available to a logged-in user at `/interviews`.

+<a name="title url"></a>If a `title url` is provided, clicking on the
+title will open the given URL.
+Otherwise, the default behavior is that clicking the title does nothing except that when the user is on a help screen, clicking the title takes the user back to the question.

+<a name="title url opens in other window"></a>If you provide a `title
+url` and you do not want the URL to open in another browser window or tab, set `title url opens in other window` to `False`.
+The default is that the link does open another window or tab.

 <a name="date format"></a>If a `date format` is provided, this will be
 used as the default date format when the [`format_date()`] function is called, or the [`.format_date()`] method of the [`DADateTime`] object